neeilan/loxpp/README.md

 ./bin/loxpp <file>   # run file
 ```

-loxpp is mostly interface-compliant with jlox.
-The biggest difference is when it comes to memory management - jlox relies on the JVM for memory management, but I haven't gotten around to implementing a garbage collector for loxpp.

-Other than that, some error messages are different, and no native functions are implemented yet.
+The biggest divergence from jlox is when it comes to memory management - jlox relies on the JVM for loose object cleanup, but I haven't gotten around to implementing a garbage collector for loxpp.
+Other than that, error messages are slightly different, and the native `clock` function is not yet implemented.